AdminOfThis/Frequent/README.md

 ![Main Window](https://i.postimg.cc/HkyRbskB/grafik.png)
 ### Channellist
 The channellist on the left of the screen is used to display and select the input channels of the ASIO driver.
 It also shows a quick overview over the levels by acting as a vertical VU-meter.
-The channels can be renamed, linked into stereo-pairs. and added/removed from groups via the context-menu accessible by right clicking any channel in the list.
+The channels can be renamed, linked into stereo-pairs and added/removed from groups via the context-menu accessible by right clicking any channel in the list.

 By default there is also a live preview of the raw data of the selected channel on the bottom of the channel list.
 This can be paused for a closer look by clicking on the chart, swapped with a waveform-preview by double clicking or using the buttons under the chart, or completely removed by toggling the button above the channellist *Wave*.

 ### Modules
-The content of the Module View can be choosen with the buttons on the top-right.
+The content of the Module View can be chosen with the buttons on the top-right.
 Currently there are 5 Modules to choose from:

 | Module-Name | Description |